From Rennes to Mont Saint-Michel via Saint-Malo, Northern Brittany by bike

 Day 1: Rennes

-Overnight in Rennes
+Overnight in Rennes.

-Day 2: from Rennes to Hédé (44 km / +285 m)
+Day 2: From Rennes to Hédé (46 km)

-Overnight in Hédé
+Overnight in Hédé.

-Day 3: from Hédé to Dinan (40 km / +260 m)
+Day 3: From Hédé to Dinan (39 km)

-Day 4: from Dinan to Saint-Malo (25 km / + 120 m)
+Day 4: From Dinan to Saint-Malo (25 km)

-First step towards the sea: the charming village of Taden, which dates back to prehistoric times.
-You then ride on an old railway line to reach Dinard, a pretty seaside resort with its "Belle Époque" villas.
-Arrival in Saint-Malo, located on the other side of the Rance estuary, thanks to the water bus.
-The old town, surrounded by high granite ramparts, is worth the detour.
-Formerly a bastion of corsairs (pirates approved by the King), the town has been preserved and has a rich Romanesque and Gothic architecture.
-Visit the cathedral which is a fine example of this and whose stained glass windows tell the story of the town.
+First stop on the way to the sea: reach the charming village of Taden, whose origins date back to prehistoric times.
+You'll then travel along an old railway line to Dinard, a pretty seaside resort with its Belle Époque villas.
+Arrive in Saint-Malo, located on the other side of the Rance estuary, by boat bus.
+Its old town, surrounded by high granite ramparts, is worth the detour.
+Once a stronghold for corsairs (pirates approved by the King), the town has been preserved and boasts rich Romanesque and Gothic architecture.
+Visit the cathedral, a fine example of this, whose stained-glass windows tell the story of the town's history.

-Day 5: from Saint-Malo to Cancale (25 km / + 190 m)
+Day 5: From Saint-Malo to Cancale (25 km)

-Day 6: from Cancale to Mont Saint-Michel (44 km / + 70m)
+Day 6: From Cancale to Mont Saint-Michel (44 km)

 Day 7: Mont Saint-Michel